Koopman-driven grip force prediction through EMG sensing: Materials and methods

-where $r$ represents the total number of Koopman modes after DMD.
-To establish a connection between the input data matrix and the spectral properties of the Koopman operator, we employed our versatile pyKMD\footnote{\url{https://apps.aimdyn.com/}} suite.
-We applied the Hankel-DMD embedding \cite{Arbabi2017}, the Refined Rayleigh-Ritz Data-Driven Modal Decomposition (DDMD\_RRR) method, and QR compression methods \cite{Drmac2018}.
-The DDMD\_RRR method refines Ritz vectors and improves spectral accuracy by minimizing residuals in a data-driven setting, while QR compression enables efficient real-time algorithm execution.
-Embedding and using time-delayed observables proved effective, as the time-delayed model remained linear while capturing the non-linearities in grip force prediction.
-The number of time delays was kept in the 4--10 range and fine-tuned later.
-Before further data preparation for predictions, grip force approximation was smoothed using \textit{Locally Weighted Scatterplot Smoothing} (LOWESS) \cite{Cleveland1979}, with the window size in the 1.1--1.9 batch size range and no additional iterations.
-For smoothing, currently processed and previous batches were used to reduce spikes, reducing prediction errors.
-The smoothing coefficient was fine-tuned as one of the algorithm hyperparameters.
-Additionally, a matrix of interactions (combinations) between $\ln$ transformations of entries in (\ref{eqn:hankel-lifting}) was necessary to reduce prediction error.
-Ten was added to the entries in (\ref{eqn:hankel-lifting}) to keep them positive for the $\ln$ transform.
-The interaction part of the input data matrix with estimated grip force $G_{\textrm{e,int}}$ for forecasting is:
+where \(r\) represents the total number of Koopman modes after DMD.
+To solve \eqref{eqn:dmd-ritz-pairs} and obtain the spectral properties of the Koopman operator, we used a lifted input matrix of grip force estimations \(\textbf{g}_\text{e}\) and employed the pyKMD suite\footnote{\url{https://apps.aimdyn.com/}}, which implements the Refined Rayleigh-Ritz Data-Driven Modal Decomposition (DDMD\_RRR) method alongside QR compression \cite{Drmac2018}.
+Enhanced DDMD\_RRR refines Ritz vectors \(\mathbf{z}_j\) and improves spectral accuracy by minimizing residuals in a data-driven setting, while QR compression ensures efficient real-time execution.
+We applied Hankel-DMD time-delay embedding \cite{Arbabi2017} to \(\textbf{g}_\text{e}\), as done for the estimation Koopman operator in \eqref{eqn:hankel-lifting}, effectively capturing temporal dynamics for grip force prediction.
+The number of time delays was kept within \numrange{4}{10}, fine-tuned during optimization.
+Before lifting, \(\textbf{g}_\text{e}\) was smoothed using Locally Weighted Scatterplot Smoothing (LOWESS) \cite{Cleveland1979} with a single iteration and window size calculated as: (smoothing coefficient \(\times\) batch size) = (\numrange[range-phrase=\ to\ ]{1.1}{1.9} \(\times 496\)).
+This smoothing reduced spikes and prediction errors by incorporating data from current and previous batches, with the smoothing coefficient fine-tuned as a hyperparameter.
+Additional lifting produced an interaction (combination) matrix \(G_{\textrm{e,int}}\) from the \(\ln\)-transformed time-delay observables of \(\textbf{g}_\text{e}\) (see (\ref{eqn:hankel-lifting})) to reduce prediction error.
+A vertical shift of \(+\qty{10}{\N}\) was applied to ensure all values were positive for the \(\ln\) transformation.
+The interaction component of the forecast input matrix is: